Nayxooo/better_saving/README.md

 ### Continuous Backup
 Jobs automatically monitor for changes and maintain up-to-date backups.

+### Remote Job Management
+Enable the built-in TCP server to monitor and control backup jobs (start, pause, stop) from a remote client.
+The server also broadcasts job state updates.
+(Client application is currently in development).

 ## Project Structure

 - **Models/**: Core data models for backup jobs, logging, hashing, and settings